ZEvans1/free-code-camp-p02-form/README.md

 User Story #9: If I enter numbers outside the range of the number input, which are defined by the min and max attributes, I will see an HTML5 validation error.

-User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.

 You can build your project by forking this CodePen pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js
 Once you're done, submit the URL to your working project with all its tests passing.
 Remember to use the Read-Search-Ask method if you get stuck.